Retirement, Investing and Budget Expert

 Posts by Rachel Cautero:

 The term “top 1%” is typically used to refer to people among the top 1% wealthiest Americans, as measured by either annual income or net worth.
 The income of those in the top 1% is many multiples above that of the average American: According to one study, in 2018 the average person in the top 1% earned an income more than 39 times that of someone in the bottom 90%.
 In this article we’ll discuss how to know if you fall in the top 1%, how it varies by state, and how the top 1% in the U.S. compares to the top 1% globally.
+While making six figures is not within the reach for many people, a financial advisor can help you make smart choices to reach your goals.
 Read more

 So you’ve decided that a family member won’t be getting an inheritance, after all.
 Maybe you have an ungrateful or irresponsible family member you want to cut out of the will.
 Or maybe there’s someone you’ve decided to favor at the expense of other family members.
 Here’s what to know about the process of disinheriting an heir, including some legal considerations – such as who may be immune from being disinherited.
 Read more